gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.
 - BAs participate in the team's retrospectives.
 Frequent retrospectives drive continuous improvement and change the way the team works, to maximise value to the users and the organisation
-- As BAs, it also helps to look at our own work and retrospect with ourselves on what went well and what we can do to improve things for the next iteration@
+- As BAs, it also helps to look at our own work and retrospect with ourselves on what went well and what we can do to improve things for the next iteration?
-- Did we, as a team, engage in deep dialog and discovery of requirements?
+- Did we, as a team, engage in deep dialogue and discovery of requirements?
 - Did I do lightweight modeling and did it help the dialogue with the team?
 - Was I focused on value to the customer?